megahomyak/quick_resources/README.md

 # quick_resources

 Resources to learn something quickly.
-I will start only with resources I know (and some of them I tried), but you are free to make a pull request.
+I will start only with the resources I know (and some of them I tried), but you are free to make a pull request.

 Every resource listed here is intended for beginners and will be in English, if not stated otherwise.